blacklanternsecurity/credshed/README.md

 # c r e d s h e d
 A full-featured solution for injesting, organizing, storing, and querying public credential leaks.
 Injests gigantic files or entire directories with ease.
-(For funzies, try giving it your `/etc` directory and watch it pull out every single email address!)
+(It will find every email address in your `/etc` directory if you tell it to!)
 Includes native Pastebin-scraping functionality.

 ![credshed-gui-screenshot](https://user-images.githubusercontent.com/20261699/60762868-33d44580-a02e-11e9-8294-200c711328f5.png)